aos/DAA/course3/week1/design-and-greedy-algos.md

 in the end

 **Example**: Dijkstra's shortest path
--processed each destination once, irrevocably
+- Processed each destination once, irrevocably

 ### Contrast with divide & conquer
 1. Easy to propose multiple greedy algorithms for many problems